v-mostafapour/snowball/README.md

 # snowball
-this project is implemented by Dr David Batista then i just modified it from pyhton 2.7 to python 3.5
+This project is implemented by Dr David Batista then i just modified it from pyhton 2.7 to python 3.5 Here is the link of original project: https://github.com/davidsbatista/BREDS